ishwarii02/airline-reservation-system/README.md

 ```

 Tested at 5, 10, and 20 simultaneous requesters — result is always
-exactly 1 success.
-This is the artifact to show in an interview.
+exactly 1 success. **This is the artifact to show in an interview** —
+or, live, the Concurrency test tab in `frontend/`.

 ---